dotnet/AspNetDocs/aspnet/mvc/overview/getting-started/getting-started-with-ef-using-mvc/creating-a-more-complex-data-model-for-an-asp-net-mvc-application.md

 ### The Required Attribute

 The [Required attribute](https://msdn.microsoft.com/library/system.componentmodel.dataannotations.requiredattribute.aspx) makes the name properties required fields.
 The `Required attribute` is not needed for value types such as DateTime, int, double, and float.
 Value types cannot be assigned a null value, so they are inherently treated as required fields.
-You could remove the [Required attribute](https://msdn.microsoft.com/library/system.componentmodel.dataannotations.requiredattribute.aspx) and replace it with a minimum length parameter for the `StringLength` attribute:
+You _can_ _not_ remove the [Required attribute](https://msdn.microsoft.com/library/system.componentmodel.dataannotations.requiredattribute.aspx) and replace it with a minimum length parameter for the `StringLength attribute`:

 [!code-csharp[Main](creating-a-more-complex-data-model-for-an-asp-net-mvc-application/samples/sample8.cs?highlight=2)]

+The minimum length property of the `StringLength attribute` is checked against an existing value, hence if there is no value (when it's not required) this contraint will not be checked.
+The `Required attribute` and `MinimumLength` property of the `StringLength attribute` are not synonymous.

 ### The Display Attribute